diegovamx/diegovamx/README.md

-- 👋 Hi, I’m @diegovamx
+- 👋 Hi, I’m Diego!
+- 📚 I'm currently attending UCLA for Linguistics & Computer Science.
-- 👀 I’m interested in Frontend Development & Content Creation.
+- 👀 I’m interested in Frontend Development.
-- 🌱 I’m currently learning JavaScript.
+- 🐍 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on Open Source Projects that level up my portfolio.
 - 📫 Follow me on Instagram @diegovamx or email me diegovamx@gmail.com so we can chat anytime!